HackerYou/HYFallBootcamp2014/3-JavaScript/28-api_exercise.md

 #API Exercise

 Today we're going to build a small JavaScript app that uses the Rijksmuseum API to search for artwork.
-Download the starter files in [art-app-start.zip](art-app-start.zip) and open up `app.js` in Sublime Text and `index.html` in Chrome.
+Download the starter files in [art-app-start.zip](exercises/art-app-start.zip) and open up `app.js` in Sublime Text and `index.html` in Chrome.

 #Phase 1: Art with Monkeys

 To get started, let's build some functionality to retrieve artwork with monkeys in it.
-It'll look like <a href="art-app-phase1-answer/index.html" target="_blank">this</a> when it's done.
+It'll look like <a href="exercises/art-app-phase1-answer/index.html" target="_blank">this</a> when it's done.

 ##Setup your app structure